smailio/our-tomatoes/README.md

 ## TODO
 - layout
 - bigger text on big screen
-- add sound alarm on end of my own timer
 - add alarms in redux store
 - make the screen bling when timer finish
-- replace Timer is Off by a better message
-- add indication that a following is on a break
+- add sound alarm on end of my own timer
 ## DONE
 - make the break behave like a normal timer
 - add duration in firebase